RadioactiveMouse/RaspiRiak/README.md

 RaspiRiak
 =========

-Script to make it easy to run Riak on the Raspberry Pi
+Script to make it easy to install Riak on the Raspberry Pi.
+This is mainly useful for multi-machine deployments as it takes quite a while to compile.